About the Group

 What you’ll be doing

 You will help develop the framework to achieve the objectives of the Building Safety Bill.
 As this is a new group, members will also help build the remit and set aims.

 Member qualities and skills

-- To have the ability to think strategically about Policies, Processes and Procedures across the business.
+- Ability to think strategically about policies, processes and procedures used across the affordable housing landlords.

-- Objectivity in the approach to reviewing and monitoring Policy, Process and Procedures.
+- Objectivity in the approach to reviewing and monitoring policies, processes and procedures.

-- Working with others to achieve shared aims; to be a team player.
+- Willing to work with others to achieve shared aims and be a team player.

-- A commitment to continuously learn and developing their skills and knowledge of social housing.
+- A commitment to continuously learn and developing your skills and knowledge.